FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/multi-format-reader.md

 - `@data`: To get measurement data from the read-in experiment file(s).
 You need to implement the `get_data` method in the reader.
 - `@eln`: To get metadata from additional ELN files.
 You need to implement the `get_eln_data` method in the reader.
 - `@link`: To implement a link between two entities in the NeXus file.
 By default, the link callback returns a dict of the form {"link": value.replace("/entry/", f"/{self.entry_name}/")}, i.e., a generic `/entry/` get replaced by the actual `entry_name`.
+- `@formula`: To calculate values based on the presence of other (meta)data in the NeXus file.
+By default, the formula callback returns a number (int or float).
+- `@convert_units`: This is only valid for keys that set the units for a field (i.e., those ending on `@units`).
+The value must be tuple of units (e.g., ("m", "mm)).
+In this case, it is assumed that the original value of the field is given in "m" and shall be converted to "mm".
+In the template, the actual field value is converted to "mm" and the key that ends on `@units` gets a value of "mm".

 The distinction between data and metadata is somewhat arbitrary here.
 The reason to have both of these prefixes is to have different methods to access different parts of the read-in data.
 For example, `@attrs` may just access key-value pairs of a read-in dictionary, whereas `@data` can handle different object types, e.g. xarrays.
 The implementation in the reader decides how to distinguish data and metadata and what each of the callbacks shall do.